typelevel/doobie/modules/docs/src/main/tut/17-FAQ.md

 ### How do I run something outside of a transaction?

-`Transactor.transact` takes a `ConnectionIO` and constructs a `Task` or similar that will run it in a single transaction, but it is also possible to include transaction boundaries *within* a `ConnectionIO`, and to disable transaction handling altogether.
+`Transactor.transact` takes a `ConnectionIO` and constructs an `IO` or similar that will run it in a single transaction, but it is also possible to include transaction boundaries *within* a `ConnectionIO`, and to disable transaction handling altogether.
 Some kinds of DDL statements may require this for some databases.
 You can define a combinator to do this for you.

 ```tut:silent
 /**